intRinsic: an R Package for Model-Based Estimation of the Intrinsic Dimension of a Dataset: Examples using intRinsic

-Lastly, the dataset \(\texttt{GaussMix}\) is the collection of data points generated from three different random variables, \(X_1, X_2\), and \(X_3\), embedded in a five-dimensional Euclidean space.
-The three random variables are distributed as
+Lastly, the dataset GaussMix contains 1500 data points generated from three random variables all contained in a five-dimensional Euclidean space.
+More precisely, we consider a bivariate random variable defined as \(X_1 = (X_0,3X_0)\) where \(X_0\sim \mathcal{N}_1(-5,1)\), and the three- and five-dimensional variables We embed each of them in a five-dimensional space by adding the corresponding number of columns of zeros, as we did for the HyperCube dataset.

-Next, we need to establish what are the true values of the \texttt{id} for the different datasets.
+Next, we need to establish the true values of the ID for the different datasets.
 Scatterplots are useful exploratory tools to spot any clear dependence across the columns of a dataset.
-For example, if we plot all the possible two-dimensional scatterplots from the \texttt{Swissroll} dataset, we obtain Figure \ref{fig:scattSwiss}.
-From the different panels, it is evident that two of the three coordinates are free, and we can recover the last coordinate as a function of the others.
-Therefore, the \texttt{id} of \texttt{Swissroll} is equal to 2.
-Moreover, from the description of the data simulation, it is also evident that the \texttt{id = 5} for the \texttt{HyperCube} dataset.
-However, it is not as simple to figure out the value of the true \texttt{id} for \(\texttt{GaussMix}\), given the heterogeneity of its data generating mechanism.
-Table \ref{tab:data} summarizes the sample sizes along with the true nominal dimensions \texttt{D} and \texttt{id}s that characterize the three datasets.
+For example, if we plot all the possible two-dimensional scatterplots from the Swissroll dataset, we obtain Figure\nobreakspace{}\ref{fig:scattSwiss}.
+The different panels show that two of the three coordinates are free, and we can recover the last coordinate as a function of the others.
+Therefore, the ID of Swissroll is equal to 2.
+Moreover, from the description of the data simulation, it is also evident that the ID is equal to 5 for the Hypercube dataset.
+However, it is not as simple to figure out the value of the true ID for GaussMix, given the heterogeneity of its data-generating mechanism.
+Table\nobreakspace{}\ref{tab:data} summarizes the sample sizes along with the true nominal dimensions \texttt{D} and IDs that characterize the three datasets.